ychinamale/ev-chargers-mob/README.md

 An Android app that allows an EV driver to find nearby charge points - built with React Native.

+## Approach

+The app launches with its default location set to a region in Johannesburg South Africa.
+The MapView component shows a map of the area.
+A side effect fetches ev chargers in the vicinity using coordinates of the default location.
+Moving the map triggers another side effect to update the region in focus (kept in state).
+Once that happens, the app re-fetches ev chargers in the new area.
+A simple png is used as a marker for a charger site.
+These are shown on the screen once the list of charge points updates.
+To check against calls to re-fetch charge points being too frequent, a debounce function is used to delay repeat calls when the region updates.

 ## App Preview

 <img src="https://user-images.githubusercontent.com/5281496/158482615-1442b4e2-813b-4bec-a6d0-53d6517fb630.gif" width="220" />